andela-oawofadeju/inverted-index/README.md

 # inverted-index

-Inverted index consists of a list of all the unique words in a document specifically a JSON file.
+###Inverted index consists of a list of all the unique words in a document specifically a JSON file.

-It has the following features:
+###It has the following features:

--A feature for creating index when a file is uploaded asynchronously
+- A feature for creating index when a file is uploaded asynchronously

--A feature for searching a word(s) or term(s) in a file
+- A feature for searching a word(s) or term(s) in a file

 - A feature for searching through multiple files

-How to use
+###How to use

--You should clone this repository using the command-->```git clone https://github.com/andela-oawofadeju/inverted-index/tree/develop```
+- You should clone this repository using the command-->```git clone https://github.com/andela-oawofadeju/inverted-index/tree/develop```

--You need to have node on ur computer
+- You need to have node on ur computer

 - You need to install some dependencies provided in the package.json file.